CxRes/prep/sections/implementation.md

 Express Accept Events, Express Negotiate Events and Express PREP are Free and Open Source Software, released under the Mozilla Public License v2.0.

 The W3C Solid Community Group is developing a specification called Solid-PREP that defines representation and semantics for PREP notifications sent from LDP Resources hosted on Solid storage.
 This specification enables Solid servers to incorporate the Per Resource Events as a means for sending notifications.
-Solid-PREP is available at <https://github.com/solid/solid-prep/> and is released under the W3C Software and Document license - version 2023.
+Solid-PREP is available at <https://solid.github.io/solid-prep/protocol/> and is released under the W3C Software and Document license - version 2023.

-The Node Solid Server, an open source server that implements the Solid Protocol, is in the process of implementing notifications using the Per Resource Events Protocol and Solid-PREP at <https://github.com/nodeSolidServer/node-solid-server/tree/prep>.
+The Node Solid Server, an open source server that implements the Solid Protocol, implements the Per Resource Events Protocol and Solid-PREP at <https://github.com/nodeSolidServer/node-solid-server/tree/basic-prep>.
+It is available for testing on the Solid community test server at <https://solidcommunity.net:8443>.

 The PREP Fetch <https://github.com/CxRes/prep-fetch/> library provides a convinient way to consume fetch {{FETCH}} respsones containing PREP notification.
 PREP Fetch itself is a thin wrapper on top of Multipart Fetch <https://github.com/CxRes/multipart-fetch/> that streams the parts of a multipart response as a series of Fetch Responses.